Social liberalism: Germany

 The term "Social Liberalism" may have first been employed by Max Stirner in his primary work, The Ego and its Own, used to ridicule Socialism.

-In 1860s Germany, left-liberal politicians like Max Hirsch, Franz Duncker, and Hermann Schulze-Delitzsch established trade unions—modelled on their British counterparts—to help workers improve working and economic conditions through reconciliation of interests and cooperation with their employers rather than class struggle.
+In 1860s Germany, left-liberal politicians like Max Hirsch, Franz Duncker, and Hermann Schulze-Delitzsch established the Hirsch-Duncker trade unions—modelled on their British counterparts—to help workers improve working and economic conditions through reconciliation of interests and cooperation with their employers rather than class struggle.
 Schulze-Delitzsch is also the founding father of the German cooperative movement and the organiser of the world's first credit unions.
 Some liberal economists, such as Lujo Brentano or Gerhart von Schulze-Gävernitz, established the Verein für Socialpolitik (German Economic Association) in 1873 to promote social reform based on the historical school of economics and therefore rejecting classical economics, proposing a third way between Manchester Liberalism and socialist revolution in the 1871-founded German Empire.

 However, the German left-liberal movement fragmented into wings and new parties over the 19th century.
 The main objectives of the left-liberal parties—the German Progress Party and its successors—were free speech, freedom of assembly, representative government, secret and equal but obligation-tied suffrage, and protection of private property.
 At the same time, they were strongly opposed to creating a welfare state, which they called state socialism.
 The main differences between the left-liberal parties were: